heinemann44/estudo-multi-tenant/README.md

 # Quarkus Application with Dynamic Tenants Support

-This is a Quarkus project in Java 20 that implements dynamic tenants functionality, allowing connections to different databases.
+This is a Quarkus project in Java 21 that implements dynamic tenants functionality, allowing connections to different databases.
 Each tenant has a separate PostgreSQL database, and migrations are managed using Flyway and Agroal libraries.
-Additionally, migrations are executed in a separate thread upon server startup.
 Tenant registration is performed through REST requests, and to test the application, we have a car API that performs selects on the databases related to each tenant.

 ## Requirements

 Make sure you have the following requirements installed on your machine before proceeding:

-1. Java 20
+1. Java 21
-2. Quarkus Framework 3.2
+2. Quarkus Framework 3.4.3
 3. PostgreSQL 15
 4. Flyway
 5. Agroal (Connection pool management library)